News

 What to watch next

-The key question is whether Starlink remains an infrastructure layer inside carrier and managed-connectivity offers, or pushes harder into direct business sales.
+The question is whether Starlink remains an infrastructure layer inside carrier and managed-connectivity offers, or pushes harder into direct business sales.

 T-Mobile controls the customer relationship in SuperBroadband, while Comcast Business also uses Starlink in a managed connectivity offer.